Research Community Membership and Eligibility

 - Full-time clinical faculty from any discipline who provide leadership in developing and implementing new clinical studies and/or translational research initiatives designed to advance the understanding and treatment of cancer are also eligible for membership.

-- Faculty at Markey Cancer Center, Norton Healthcare, or Markey affiliate hospitals who express interest in Markey research activities.
+- Faculty at the University of Kentucky or Markey affiliate hospitals who express interest in Markey research activities.

 A faculty member may request consideration for membership at any time.
 Interested individuals should complete and submit the online form.
 Please note: as part of the online submission, you will need to upload or enter the following items: